aramis-lab/clinicadl/docs/Classify.md

 This functionality performs image classification using models trained with [`clinicadl train`](./Train/Introduction.md) task.
-It can also use pretrained models if their folder structure is similar to the struture created by the command `clinicadl train`.
+It can also use pretrained models if their folder structure is similar to the structure created by the command `clinicadl train`.
 At the top level of each model folder there are two
 files: